kmamykin/blog-snowflake-ml-function/README.md

 This service does not need API Gateway resources, lambda functions have their own implicit invoke endpoint.

+Immutability! invoking the same function with the same parameters should produce the same result.
+This principle guides us towards the models deployed during the build time, as oppose to dynamically querying model repository for artifacts.
+Runtime dependency of "production grade" inference system on "development grade" model repository.
+Reliability requirements are different, if a model repository is down and unavailable that should not impact the production inference pipeline.
+Data Scientists should be free to create new versions of the model without fear of breaking anything in production.
+Every new model instance will be additive and the old models should be available if the client still desires to use that version of the model.
+That means will be many instances of the inference service serving many models with many versions.
+What are the steps to deploy a new model artifact?
+Flipping status to "Production" in the model repository?
+Or have to re-build/re-deploy the inference service? and/or have to re-define the external function?

 ### Snowflake Proxy Service

 API Gateway to receive calls from Snowflake and invoke the Inference Service.